adorsys/didcomm-mediator-rs/README.md

 docker compose up
 ```

-* This command will pull the docker image of the mediator with all it's prerequisite.
+* This command will pull the docker image of the mediator with all it's prerequisite and run the mediator.

 The output should look like this: